bhuwanonline/Ensuring-Quality-Releases/README.md

   o	Python
   o	Selenium

-Getting Started
-  Steps:
-    1. Install our dependencies
-    2. Configure storage account and state backend for Terraform
-    3. Create a Service Principal for Terraform
-    4. Configure Pipeline Environment
-    5. Configure an Azure Log Analytics Workspace
-    6. Create Postman Test Suites
-    7. Create a Selenium test for a website
-    8. Create a Test Suite with JMeter
-    9. Enable Monitoring & Observability

 Instructions
   1) Execute the create-tf-storage.sh script
   2) Update terraform/main.tf with the Terraform storage account and state backend configuration variables: